 10) Focus on easy to digest whole foods

 Your body is not designed to digest “food” that was made in a factory or food containing monosodium glutamate (MSG), yellow #6, or high fructose corn syrup.
 These substances are so foreign to your body and it has no idea how to process them.
 Removing processed foods from your diet is essential to heal your gut naturally.
 Instead of focusing on all the foods in your diet you have to remove, focus on adding in lots of whole, colorful, unprocessed foods.
 Eventually, you will crowd out all the bad stuff with all the good stuff and feel so much better as a result.

 However, just because a food is healthy or natural, doesn’t mean it is easy to digest.
 Raw veggies and legumes can be problematic for many people.
 Focus on steamed veggies, soaked legumes, soups, broths, and other simple and nourishing foods.
 This will give your body a break from digesting difficult food.
 As a result, you will be able to heal your gut naturally and improve your overall wellbeing.

-If you are serious about healing your gut and your skin, you can schedule a free consultation with me here.
-We will work together to figure our your specific imbalances and heal your skin for good.
 If you want more recipes and skin tips straight to your inbox, be sure to subscribe to my email list!